 SA Power Networks has a standby diesel powered power station installed at Kingscote on Kangaroo Island.
-The 6.0MW standby Kingscote Power Station has three Caterpillar 3516B HD generating units each rated at 2MW standby capacity with an LV (415V) brushless alternator, each coupled to individual 11/0.4kV 2MVA step-up transformers connected to the Kingscote 11kV substation bus via an 11kV ring main unit.
+The standby Kingscote Power Station has three Caterpillar 3516B HD generating units each rated at 2MW standby capacity with an LV (415V) brushless alternator, each coupled to individual 11/0.4kV 2MVA step-up transformers connected to the Kingscote 11kV substation bus via an 11kV ring main unit.

-The generating units' 6.0MW standby capacity is capable of energising the Kangaroo Island 33kV subtransmission network via the Kingscote Substation's 33/11kV transformers and circuit breaker to supply the existing load on Kangaroo Island via the remaining substations at McGillivray, American River and Penneshaw.
-The Kingscote Power Station is designed as a standby plant and normally operates for a few hours per year, to provide network support in the event of a fault or during operational maintenance and testing of generators on SA Power Networks distribution network.
+The existing power station's 6.0MW standby capacity is capable of energising the Kangaroo Island 33kV sub-transmission network via the Kingscote Substation's 33/11kV transformers and circuit breaker to supply the existing load on Kangaroo Island via the remaining substations at McGillivray, American River and Penneshaw.
+The Kingscote Power Station is designed as a standby plant and normally operates for a few hours per year, to provide network support in the event of a fault or during operational maintenance and testing of the generators on SA Power Networks distribution network.
 In the evaluation, both network and non-network solutions have access to the Kingscote Power Station as backup or for emergency use.

-Installation of an additional 2MW generator is planned to be completed by the end of 2016 to meet peak load demand and mitigate the risk of long duration load shedding at such times.
+A fourth 2MW standby capacity diesel generator was installed at Kingscote in late 2016 to meet peak load demand and mitigate the risk of long duration load shedding at such times.